MalloryHaigh/pe-course-tutorials/cnoe.md

   USER_PASSWORD : <password>
 ```

-## Step 1: Scaffolding with Backstage
+## Step 1: Simple Deployment with Backstage
-The first thing we'll do is scaffold an application using Backstage.
+The first thing we'll do is scaffold an application via a simple deployment using Backstage.
 Visit the [local Backstage instance](https://cnoe.localtest.me:8443/) to get started and login with `user1` and the password from the `USER_PASSWORD` variable in the secrets output above.

 On the left-hand menu, hit `Create`.
 Select the `Create a Basic Deployment` option from the available pre-configured services.
 Name your service, and create it!